 College and Career

-• Counsel students one-on-one to explore their postsecondary options based on the student’s interests and goals.
+• Counsel students one-on-one to explore postsecondary options aligned with their interests and goals.

-• Provide college counseling, scholarship, and financial aid information, as well as career information.
+• Provide college counseling, scholarship, financial aid, and career information.

 • Assist students in building a well-balanced and best-fit college list of safety, target, and reach schools.